avinetworks/demo-in-a-box/README.md

 ### Optional Arguments
-There are optional arguments that may be provided.
+There are optional arguments that can be provided.
 Every argument provided is proceeded with a <strong>-s</strong>.

  <table class="table table table-bordered table-hover">